enfogroup/aws-cdk-compliance/README.md

 * DatabaseCluster, compliant DatabaseCluster Construct
 * defaultDatabaseClusterProps, the DatabaseClusterProps used to make the DatabaseCluster compliant
 * defaultInstanceProps, the InstanceProps used to make the DatabaseCluster compliant
-* DatabaseEnvironments, to indicate the how a DatabaseInstance will be used
+* DatabaseEnvironment, to indicate the how a DatabaseInstance will be used
 * DatabaseInstance, compliant DatabaseInstance Construct
 * defaultDatabaseInstanceProps, the DatabaseInstanceProps used to make the DatabaseInstance compliant